luismurao/amerifluxr/README.md

 # AmeriFluxR

-The AmeriFluxR is a R toolbox to facilitate easy Ameriflux Level2 data exploration and downloads through a convenient R [shiny](http://shiny.rstudio.com/) based GUI.
+AmeriFluxR is a R toolbox to facilitate easy Ameriflux Level2 data exploration and downloads through a convenient R [shiny](http://shiny.rstudio.com/) based GUI.
 I'll integrate support for Level3 data in the near future as well as some additional functionality to summarize the data more concisely.

 ## Installation